Benchmarking Agentic Newswriting via Journalistic Workflows: NEWSAGENT

 \subsection{NEWSAGENT Pipeline}

-Figure~\ref{fig:overview} illustrates the NEWSAGENT workflow as an iterative perception–action loop.
+Figure~\ref{fig:overview} illustrates the NEWSAGENT workflow as an iterative observation--action (reasoning--action) loop.
 At each step, the agent receives an observation, selects an action, and updates the current draft accordingly.
-The process continues until the agent issues a \textbf{Terminate} action, after which the final draft is rephrased into a final news article.
+The process continues until the agent issues a \textbf{Terminate} action, after which the final draft is rephrased into a publishable news article.